Bolton Equities Black Spoke

 Bolton Equities Black Spoke was a New Zealand UCI ProTeam status cycling team focusing on road bicycle racing.
-The team was run by ex-professional Scott Guyton and folded at the end of the 2023 season.
+The team was run by ex-professional Scott Guyton and established in 2020, but folded at the end of the 2023 season.

 History

 Formation

 The team was established in 2020 with the involvement of Australian commentator and former cyclist David McKenzie and high-performance coach Marc Prutton.

 Backing was provided by businessman Murray Bolton along with other sponsors, institutional supporters and suppliers such as the Armstrong Motor Group, Cycling New Zealand, Giordana, Lazer, Pinarello and Shimano.
 Other sponsors and equipment suppliers have included Kiwivelo, Park Tool, Pirelli, Pro Bikegear, and Thule Group.
 In 2022 Bolton Equities run by Murray Bolton stepped up to be the naming sponsor of the team.